Sun Valley Serenade: Music

 Los Angeles vocalist Pat Friday pre-recorded the vocal tracks that Lynn Bari lip synced in the film.

+The film benefits from the fortuitous discovery in the Twentieth Century-Fox archives of recordings containing multi-channel optical sound.
+These recordings were intended to achieve a better balance in the sound mixes of the musical numbers.

+It is from these recordings that several musical segments can be heard in stereophonic sound in the restored DVD and Blu-ray versions of the film.
+Among them is the notable "Chattanooga Choo Choo," which features, in addition to Glenn Miller and his orchestra, the vocal group The Modernaires, singer Paula Kelly, and saxophonist and vocalist Tex Beneke.
+The musical theme includes a remarkable tap dance number performed by Dorothy Dandridge and the Nicholas Brothers.

+Although the multi-channel sound recordings were not made with the goal of achieving stereophonic sound, the result is of a very acceptable quality and a unique musical testament.
+For other segments of the film for which the mix tapes were not preserved, the monaural sound was electronically rechanneled, making a noticeable difference compared to the shots that benefit from multi-channel sound.

+A highlight of the film is the skating scene on black ice, designed to showcase Sonja Henie, a multi-Olympic gold medalist in figure skating and also an extraordinary figure skater.

 Filming

 Sun Valley Serenade was filmed in March 1941, by Darryl Zanuck.
 Zanuck had come up with the idea for the film while on holiday there.
 Popular myth to the contrary, nearly all of the filming was done on the 20th-Century Fox sound stages in Hollywood.
 Only a few actors travelled to Sun Valley for exterior location shots.

 The film became a Hollywood hit and served as a recruiting effort for the elite ski corps of the 10th Mountain Division stationed at Camp Hale in Colorado.
 Sun Valley's ski school director, Otto Lang, of St. Anton, oversaw the skiing scenes.
 The musical numbers were recorded in multi-directional mono, placing microphones around different parts of the orchestra.
 Those were all mixed down to mono at the time the film was released.
 The parts of those recordings were found and mixed into true stereo.
 They have also been included in home video releases.